nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [05/08/2025] Peter presents: [AlphaEdit: Null-Space Constrained Knowledge Editing for Language Models](https://openreview.net/pdf?id=HvSytvg3Jh) by Junfeng Fang, Houcheng Jiang, Kun Wang, Yunshan Ma, Jie Shi, Xiang Wang, Xiangnan He, Tat-Seng Chua
+- [15/05/2025] Peter presents: [Data Shapley in One Training Run](https://openreview.net/pdf?id=HD6bWcj87Y) by Jiachen T. Wang, Prateek Mittal, Dawn Song, Ruoxi Jia

+- [22/05/2025] NO PAPER CLUB THIS WEEK

-- [05/15/2025] Peter presents: [MCMC using Hamiltonian dynamics](https://arxiv.org/pdf/1206.1901) By Radford M. Neal focused why you would want to use Hamiltonian Dynamics for MCMC
+- [29/05/2025] Peter presents: [MCMC using Hamiltonian dynamics](https://arxiv.org/pdf/1206.1901) By Radford M. Neal focused why you would want to use Hamiltonian Dynamics for MCMC

 IF YOU WOULD LIKE TO PRESENT AND WOULD LIKE SOME GUIDANCE HERE IS A [TEMPLATE](https://drive.google.com/file/d/1hiUlG_oRr4S_5YcjLAEOhe-8ElsgfeA0/view?usp=sharing) ON HOW TO STRUCTURE YOUR PRESENTATION